cbureau-gpsea/agenda/README.md

 ## Installation of website

 Now that your server is ready, you can install the website.
-Download website, move the["agenda"](https://github.com/cbureau-gpsea/room_agenda_display/tree/main/agenda) folder in *'/etc/'* and the website in *'/var/www/html'*.
+Download website, move the ["agenda"](https://github.com/cbureau-gpsea/room_agenda_display/tree/main/agenda) folder in *'/etc/'* and the website in *'/var/www/html'*.
 ```bash
 wget [link]